cev-api/NiceWurst/README.md

 ### Other

+- **AdvancedPacketTool**: Log, delay and deny specific packets.
 - **AntiAFK**: Simulates movement to avoid AFK detection.
+- **Anti-ESP Detector**: Informs you of servers modifying blocks around you.
 - **AntiSocial**: Automatically disconnects when players enter your range.
 - **AntiCheatDetect**: Tells you which Anti-Cheat is being used and warns you of setbacks.
 - **AutoFish**: Automates fishing, switching to better rods when found.